Get That Private Backyard Space and More with an L-Shaped Home

 Design is never static.
 It grows, adapts, and creates great things each day.

-Today, architects are more likely to recommend L-shaped plans – a layout that was once overlooked by homeowners.
-But, now the L-shaped design is emerging as a fashionable and appropriate option for both city and suburban residential neighborhoods.
+Today, architects are more likely to recommend L-shaped plans – a layout that homeowners once overlooked.
+Now, the L-shaped design is emerging as a fashionable and appropriate option for both city and suburban residential neighborhoods.
 The “L” is so adaptable that it can be used in large or small properties, and whether they are situated on flat ground, a corner or narrow lot, or a sloped site.

 Aside from its appeal and versatility, the L-shaped plan addresses privacy and noise concerns in crowded areas, landscaping issues, and the construction of big houses on a sloped or narrow lot.